casper-network/docs-1.5.X/source/docs/casper/developers/cli/verifying-contracts.md

 * The source code must be a Rust project as described in The Cargo Book.

-* there has to be either rust-toolchain or rust-toolchain.toml file, and its contents must define a valid Rust toolchain, as described in The rustup book.
+* There has to be either rust-toolchain or rust-toolchain.toml file and its contents must define a valid Rust toolchain, as described in The rustup book.

 * deployed contract (web-assembly binary) must be stripped off of debugging symbols prior submitting to Casper node.
 It can be achieved either by specifying strip = "symbols" in Rust project configuration, or by using wasm-strip from wabt package.